-As co-founder of IAG and a top consultant to the agricultural industry for almost 30 years, Mark Feight works with individuals, organizations, and corporations, providing expertise on risk management and unique marketing concepts on an exclusive basis.
-Recognized as a leading expert on the global agricultural economy, Mark has published a number of industry-targeted magazine articles, and performed a multitude of speaking engagements, including testifying before the U.S. Senate Ag Committee and regularly is tapped to be a Group Leader for the annual Harvard Business School Executive Education Agribusiness program.
+As a co-founder of IAG and a top consultant to the global agricultural industry for over 30 years, Mark Feight helps individuals, organizations, corporations and governments, make better decisions.
+Mark's expertise on commodity risk management and unique marketing concepts provide an enhanced decision making process for those in agricultural production, biofuels, food service, processing, or financial services.
+A leading expert on the global agricultural economy, Mark has published a number of industry-targeted magazine articles, and performed a multitude of speaking engagements, including testifying before the U.S. Senate Ag Committee regarding the 1995 Farm Bill.

-In his role as Managing Director, Mark is responsible for developing and maintaining client relationships, directing all commodity market research, and directing all business functions.
-He holds a Bachelor's degree in Agricultural Economics from Michigan State University.
-Mark's academic and professional experiences were preceded by years of experience in farming.
+As Managing Director of IAG, Mark is responsible for commodity market research, developing and maintaining client relationships, and directing all business functions.
+He holds a degree in Agricultural Economics from Michigan State University.

 With four decades in agricultural futures, Pat Boova develops agricultural strategies for larger producers, processors, and other agriculturally invested industries such as restaurant and retail chains.
 He services clients by developing exclusive trading strategies for price risk management, and works with the other IAG partners to craft informed, long-term market opinions.
 He advises select clientele, lending his considerable experience, data-backed market attitudes, and customized strategies as a background service, on a competitively exclusive basis.